Skip to main content Link Search Menu Expand Document (external link)

 Grading

-• 4% of your grade will be determined by your work on labs.
+• 10%: your work on labs.

 • Technical contributions: to what extent has your technical work (writing code, designing software, writing documentation, writing tests, maintaining CI/CD systems) helped your team deliver great software?